hpe-storage/csi-driver/examples/kubernetes/hpe-nimble-storage/README.md

 A `StorageClass` is used to provision or clone an HPE Nimble Storage-backed persistent volume.
 It can also be used to import an existing HPE Nimble Storage volume or clone of a snapshot into the Kubernetes cluster.
 The parameters are grouped below by those same workflows.

 A sample [storage-class.yaml](storage-class.yaml) is provided.

+Backward compatibility with the HPE Nimble Storage FlexVolume Driver is being honored to a certain degree. `StorageClass` API objects needs be rewritten and parameters need to be updated regardless.

 **Note:** These are optional parameters.

 ### Common parameters for Provisioning and Cloning
+These parameters are mutable betweeen a parent volume and creating a clone from a snapshot.
 | Parameter | String | Description |
 | --------- | ------ | ----------- |
 | volumeNameSuffix | Text | A suffix to add to the end of each volume name. |